Skip to content

 Sort by color, fabric weight, and soil level

-Separate your laundry into lights, darks, and brights to prevent dye transfer, and keep heavy fabrics like denim away from delicates like your Tencel tops.
+Separate your laundry into lights, darks, and brights to prevent dye transfer, and keep heavy fabrics like denim away from delicates like your microfiber-spandex blend tops.
 Washing heavily soiled items with lightly worn pieces is also worth avoiding, since dirtier water circulates back onto cleaner garments.

 Sort by color, fabric weight, and soil level